siriusbeans/nocturnal/README.md

 -All swaps are executed on Uniswap
 -Supported uniswap pair pools are limited initially, but more are added over time
--User sets the swap price limit(s) of the asset pair, and also swap slippage %
+-User sets the swap price limit(s) of the asset pair (also slippage ?)
 -User deposits assets to deposit pool contract and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after swap limit order is executed and swapped asset is claimed
 -User can withdraw the asset in full from the contract at anytime, but will not receive NOCT rewards if the deposited assets are withdrawn early